-Financial — Jennifer Schultz is the author of online CE courses offered by Northern Speech Services; receives royalty payments.
+Financial — Jennifer Schultz is a presenter of online CE courses offered by Northern Speech Services; receives royalties.

-Nonfinancial — Jennifer Schultz is a member of the ASHA SLP Advisory Council.
+Nonfinancial — Jennifer Schultz is a past member of the ASHA SLP Advisory Council.

 Licensing Boards: Most state licensing boards DO accept CEUs earned online (usually classified as home-study credits).
 Some state boards do, however, place a limit to the number of credits that can be earned via home study/online courses.
 For the most current information, we suggest that you contact your licensing board or agency to verify acceptance policies and/or any credit limits related to home-study courses prior to registering for this course.